joshuacassidygrant/tofu3d/README.md

 ### Set up
 When loaded, create a folder "Assets/Scripts" for all non Tofu game scripts, with a file "eventList.txt".
 Then run Assets > Generate Tofu3D Scripts to create Tofu config files.

+Extend AbstractServiceInitializer and include a call to bind all game services you need on load.

 ## Dependencies:
 TOFU3D is built with NSubstitute to aid testing.
 I will be adding a suite of helper methods that aid testing using NSubstitute subs.
+Also need NewtonSoftJSON for json serializing.

 ## Status:
 TOFU3D is still under construction, and somewhat unstable.
 Will be adding in-project tests, demos and documentation when I have time.
 I am developing this as a submodule inside a game project, so expect this to be updated as I need more features in the game.